 Texas Historical Markers Lesson Plan In these activities, students explore and analyze Texas historical markers as resources for understanding and preserving local history.

-The Prisoners of War in Texas Lesson Plan In these four lessons correlated to high school U.S. History TEKS, students analyze the role of the Geneva Convention in the establishment of Texas POW camps during WWII, the treatment of POW camp prisoners, and the economics of POW camps to understand the immediate and continuing legacy of these camps in both Texas and U.S. history.
+- The Prisoners of War in Texas Lesson Plan In these four lessons correlated to high school U.S. History TEKS, learners analyze the role of the Geneva Convention in the establishment of Texas POW camps during WWII, the treatment of POW camp prisoners, and the economics of POW camps to understand the immediate and continuing legacy of these camps in both Texas and U.S. history.

 THC Historic Sites Lesson Plans and Site Guides